To add links to table cells, you’ll in general need to manually enter the HTML code for a link (something like

 will automatically be converted to a clickable link:

-to activate the automatic URL conversion for this table.
+123 to the desired table ID.
+This will activate the automatic URL conversion for that table.

-Additionally, some people might want to have links open in a new browser window or tab automatically (Note that this is not recommended by web experts, as it takes away the user’s freedom.
+Additionally, some people might want to have links open in a new browser window or tab automatically (Note that this is not recommended by web experts, as it takes away the user’s freedom and is considered bad for accessibility reasons.
 Personally, I totally agree with them, I hate when a site does this.).
-If you also want to that, just extend your Shortcode with another parameter, to
+If you also want to do that, just extend your Shortcode with another parameter, to

 automatic_url_conversion_new_window will add the HTML